 My Father would eat voraciously.
 Now I understand that this was because of out-of-control blood sugars; they would soar, plummet – then he’d crash.
 Our attempts at supporting him were ineffective; the more we’d try, the more he’d push back.
 The thing is…we were clueless and wandering new territory.
 Sleep apnea was yet another terrifying issue.
 In the middle of the night, we would be awakened by horrific sounds; he was desperately gasping for air.

 Imagine for a moment – a 7-year old, watching and hearing this in the middle of the night – my Father gripping his chest, and my Mother panicking.
-There was only one thought in our minds,“This is it, he’s going to die”.
+There was only one thought in our minds, “This is it, he’s going to die.”
 And this wasn’t just an occasional occurrence.

-We were disorientated with diabetes and it had a grave impact on our family dynamics.
+We were disorientated with diabetes, and it had a grave impact on our family dynamics.

 As this mindset shift began happening, I thought, “Wait a minute!
 We are not doing the right things to help him.
 There might be something more (and different) that we can do.”

-In fact, it was hope for a family like mine.
+It was hope for a family like mine.

 And one of the most profound ways I used this education was to help my Father first.
 I began to encourage him to make a few simple changes to his diet and go for walks after meals.
 I was taken aback, witnessing how these simple things started to make an enormous difference to his health.
-I think we were finally getting our head round diabetes.
-And this is when things really kicked into high gear for me.
+I think we were finally getting our head around diabetes.
+And this is when things kicked into high gear for me.
 I realized that diet and lifestyle are the cornerstones of effective diabetes management and good health.
 Without exception.

 My Own Health Took a Turn

-This was also the time when I started to struggle with my own health.
+This was also the time when I started to struggle with my health.
 I was diagnosed with PCOS (Polycystic Ovarian Syndrome), with several hormonal imbalances being the hallmark signs.

-So, now a second chapter in my lifelong journey had started with thoughts of, “Ok, what do I do with my OWN nutrition, and in my own health so that I am not waking up swollen and in pain, and on an emotional roller coaster?”
+So, now the second chapter in my lifelong journey had started with thoughts of, “Ok, what do I do with my OWN nutrition, and in my own health so that I am not waking up swollen and in pain, and on an emotional roller coaster?”

 It had a lot to do with what I was eating.